Bilal Lashari: Career

 After his return to Pakistan, Lashari first directed music videos and won 'Best Music Video Director' twice at the Lux Style Awards and ‘Best Pop Video’ at the MTV Pakistan Music Video Awards for "Sajni".
 He has also directed "Chal Bulleya" for Meekal Hassan Band.
 He has worked with artists and bands such as Abrarul Haq, Atif Aslam, Mekaal Hassan Band, Jal, and Entity Paradigm.
 He also directed the video "Chal Bulleya" for Meekal Hassan Band.
 In 2004, Lashari briefly worked as assistant director for Shoaib Mansoor during pre-production of Khuda Kay Liye in 2004.

 Finally, in 2013, Lashari got his start on Waar.
 The film opened to positive reviews and was Pakistan's highest-anticipated film at that time.
 It was his feature directorial debut.
 His next project in 2022, The Legend of Maula Jatt opened to positive reviews and is considered to be Pakistan's biggest blockbuster and most expensive film.
 It is also the second Pakistani film to use the Red Epic W camera as it was previously used for Waar, which is mostly used for certain Hollywood films.

+In 2020, Lashari co-directed and executive produced the music television series Velo Sound Station, featuring live studio performances by various Pakistani artists.